adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 1. If a user clicks the *cancel* button, the browser will stop any in-flight requests.
 2. If a user clicks a link, the browser will cancel any in-flight request and start the new request.

-As SPAs retrieve pages with AJAX, several page requests could in in-flight at the same time.
+As SPAs retrieve pages with AJAX, several page requests could be in-flight at the same time.
 The first page request could be loaded last, even though the browser would normally cancel it when a user makes a subsequent request.
-A user may even click, (and therefore request) the same link twice.
+A user may even click (and therefore request) the same link twice.

 This is problematic because:

 - it's inefficient;
 - the user's data allowance is eaten up unnecessarily; and
-- it causes visual glitches as subsequent requests finish later on.
+- it causes visual glitches as subsequent requests finish and the DOM updates.

 You'll need to recreate this browser functionality somehow.
 First you'll need to expose a cancel button, which is obviously undesirable.
-And the application will need to be able to cancel previous or duplicate requests.
+And the application will have to handle duplicate requests.

 ## 4. Navigation and data loss

-When the browser navigates, using Javascript we can tap into the `beforeunload` event.
-This allows the application to warn users about losing unsaved changes.
-As the Javascript handles the routing, the application will have to replicate this functionality i.e. `beforeRouting`.
+We may want to warn users about losing unsaved changes.
+We can use the `beforeunload` event to do this which the browser provides for free.
+But, with SPAs, the Javascript handles the routing.
+This means you'll need to replicate this functionality i.e. `beforeRouting`.

 ## 5. Search engine ranking

 Not all SPAs need SEO.
-But if your SPA does need it, then the [solutions aren't simple to implement](http://stackoverflow.com/questions/7549306/single-page-js-websites-and-seo).
+But if yours does, then the [solutions aren't simple to implement](http://stackoverflow.com/questions/7549306/single-page-js-websites-and-seo).

 ## 6. Loading CSS &amp; Javascript